About Andrew Villeneuve

-Andrew Villeneuve is an American political activist and entrepreneur.
-He is the founder and executive director of the Northwest Progressive Institute, a WordPress security consultant, civic affairs facilitator, and a member of the Washington State Democratic Central Committee (WSDCC).
+Andrew Villeneuve is the founder and executive director of the Northwest Progressive Institute, a WordPress security consultant, civic affairs facilitator, and a member of the Washington State Democratic Central Committee.

-A lifelong Washingtonian, Villeneuve was raised by his parents in Redmond, Washington and attended three Lake Washington District schools prior to graduating from Redmond High School in 2005.
+A lifelong Washingtonian, Villeneuve was raised in Redmond, Washington and attended three Lake Washington District schools prior to graduating from Redmond High School in 2005.

 His interest in community service and technology took root while he was a freshman.
-During the 2001-2002 school year, he served as leader of Redmond Junior High’s web team, responsible for designing and managing the school’s website.
+During the 2001-2002 school year, he led Redmond Junior High’s web team and responsible for designing and managing the school’s website.

 At Redmond High School, Villeneuve was instrumental in helping to form the Eastside Liberal Students group, which he led as President during his senior year.
 Villeneuve was also a member of Redmond High School DECA, an active chapter of the national business and marketing association, where he served on the Executive Board as the Technology officer (2003-2004) and Public Relations officer (2004-2005).